NBA Finals Suns-Bucks: Twitter Is Freaking Out About Scott Foster Reffing Game 6

 Here is what Twitter is saying about Foster reffing Game 6.

-The Milwaukee Bucks are 5-point favorites in Game 6 of the NBA Finals against the Phoenix Suns on Tuesday night, according to FanDuel.
+The Milwaukee Bucks are 4.5-point favorites in Game 6 of the NBA Finals against the Phoenix Suns on Tuesday night, according to FanDuel.

 Related stories on NBA basketball